jules2689/trudeau/docs/2020-04-21/trudeau.md

 Since yesterday, I've had a chance to speak with constable chad Morrison the RCMP officer who was wounded as well as constable Heidi stevenson's family.
 On behalf of all Canadians, I thanked them for their service and their sacrifice.
 Yesterday, when I offered My sympathies to the RCMP officers who support me, I was amazed to see how many of them knew Heidi and had incredibly fond memories of her and worked with her on the musical ride.
-They remembered her as an extraordinary person and it really goes to show just how tightly knit not just the RCMP is as a force, but how close we are as a country.[speaking french].
+They remembered her as an extraordinary person and it really goes to show just how tightly knit not just the RCMP is as a force, but how close we are as a country.